Restore the Balance of Federalism and Optimize Intergovernmental Partnerships

 Counties are also dealing with the heavy burden of unfunded federal mandates.
 When the cost of unfunded mandates outweighs available funds at the local level, counties often must make difficult budget choices on services needed for their community.
 To ensure the wellbeing of our communities, NACo calls on Congress to require federal agencies to engage with state and local governments often, and as early as possible, when considering proposed and pending mandates that have a direct impact on state and local governments.

-In May 2023, Reps.
+In the 118th Congress, Reps.
 Gerry Connolly (D-Va.) and Marc Molinaro (R-N.Y.) introduced the bipartisan Restore the Partnership Act to reconstitute and reform the U.S. Advisory Council on Intergovernmental Relations (ACIR).
 The purpose of this new commission, the Commission on Intergovernmental Relations of the United States, would be to facilitate cooperation and accountability among federal, state, tribal and local governments.
 The new commission would include four seats for county elected officials.

 Key Talking Points